umbraco/rfcs/cms/0027-the-future-of-search.md

 In this RFC we propose a replacement of the current search functionality in Umbraco.

 The RFC outlines details for both indexing and searching as we envision it moving forward, and provides concrete examples of both.

+## Terminology

+- **Content**: Common denominator for Documents, Media and Members.
+- **Search implementation**: An implementation of the search and indexing abstraction for a specific search provider.
+- **Search provider**: The underlying search technology for a search implementation (e.g. Elasticsearch).
+- **Field**: A container of data in the search index.

 ## Motivation